 - Submitting a written revocation to our Corporate Secretary by mail at Zoetis Inc., 10 Sylvan Way, Parsippany, NJ 07054, which must be received no later than 5:00 P.M.
-Eastern Time on May 21, 2024; - Submitting a later-dated proxy; - Providing subsequent telephone or internet voting instructions; or - Voting by internet while attending the virtual annual meeting (attending the annual meeting by internet does not revoke your proxy unless you vote by internet during the virtual annual meeting).
+Eastern Time on May 20, 2025; - Submitting a later-dated proxy; - Providing subsequent voting instructions by telephone or internet; or - Voting by internet while attending the virtual annual meeting (attending the annual meeting by internet does not revoke your proxy unless you vote by internet during the virtual annual meeting).

-If you hold your shares in street name, you must contact your broker, bank, or other nominee for specific instructions on how to change or revoke your vote.
+If your shares are held for you as the beneficial owner in street name, you must contact your broker, bank, trustee or other nominee for specific instructions on how to change or revoke your vote.